-What kind of rustic venue you like will depend on your style, but whichever you choose, you’re guaranteed a joyful, relaxed day in beautiful surroundings.
-More over, you don't necessarily have to travel to the middle of nowhere in order to find a rustically romantic wedding venue, you might be surprised to know there are plenty of locations hidden in cities as well.
+The kind of rustic wedding venue you like will depend on your style, but whichever you choose, you’re guaranteed a joyful, relaxed day in beautiful surroundings.
+What's more, you don't necessarily have to travel to the middle of nowhere in order to find a romantic, rustic wedding venue - you'll be surprised to know there are plenty of locations hidden in cities as well.

 1. Crockwell Farm – Northamptonshire

-Set among the rolling Northamptonshire countryside, Crockwell Farm is a pretty barn venue surrounded by beautiful gardens.
+Set among the rolling Northamptonshire countryside, Crockwell Farm is a pretty farmhouse wedding venue surrounded by beautiful gardens.
 The 18th century oak-beamed, vaulted barn is the epitome of rustic chic, with exposed brick walls and flowers hanging from the beams.

 You can also have an outdoor wedding under their pretty wooden gazebo or in their permanent marquee which has stunning views across the open valley.
 They’ve partnered with Ross & Ross catering who have a simple, unfussy approach to delicious food which fits with the venue’s relaxed, rustic atmosphere.